magento/devdocs/src/safe-upgrade-tool/introduction.md

 The Safe Upgrade Tool ALPHA (SUT) is a command line (CLI) tool that checks a Magento instance against a specific version by analyzing all the non-Magento modules installed in it.

 The SUT identifies potential problems that must be fixed in your custom code before attempting to upgrade to a newer version of Magento.
-SUT complements another experimental tool called [ampersand-magento2-upgrade-patch-helper](https://github.com/AmpersandHQ/ampersand-magento2-upgrade-patch-helper).

 The SUT returns a list of errors and warnings that you must address before upgrading to a new version of Magento.